 Types of Watch Backs: A Beginners Guide

 When it comes to watches, the watch back is often overlooked.
 However, the type of back a watch has can greatly impact its function, appearance, and maintenance.
 From screw-down to exhibition watch backs, each type offers different features and benefits.
-In this blog post, I will be discussing the different types of watch backs and their characteristics, so you can make an informed decision when purchasing your next timepiece.
-I will also explain how you can open any watch back at home easily for maintenance or any other purposes.
+In this blog post, we will be discussing the different types of watch backs and their characteristics, so you can make an informed decision when purchasing your next timepiece. we will also explain how you can open any watch back at home easily for maintenance or any other purposes.
 Happy reading!

 Note: Watch case back or watch back both words are used to describe the back of the watch.

 Let’s start with the most common watch-back type, the screw-down watch back.